ChazWinterYT/Right-Click-Translate/README.md

 TO INSTALL:
 * Download the right-click-translate folder and all of its contents.
 * Open Google Chrome, go to the URL chrome://extensions/
-* Enable Developer Mode (usually in the top left corner.
+* Enable Developer Mode (usually in the top right corner.
 If not, then Google "How to enable Developer Mode")
 * At the top of the screen, click "Load unpacked"
 * Select the folder you downloaded in step 1.
 Done!